belalelsherbini/belalelsherbini.github.io/README.md

 # Electrical Design Engineer

 ## 👋 About Me
 Hi!
 My name is Belal Elsherbini.
 I’m an Electrical Engineering senior blending rapid prototyping with control systems, sensor and actuator integration, and customer-driven design.
 I’m passionate about building real-world products that fuse engineering precision with thoughtful design.
+I was born, raised, and am based in NYC.

 ## ⚡️ **Education**
 University of Wisconsin-Madison (Sep.
 2022 - Dec.
 2026)